Nimdy/detect-FPS-hackers/README.md

 This is how I would fix the overall cheating found in FPS games today.

-Collect player and weapon stats for baseline data.
-As data is being collected then you will need to define multiple types of trend baselines for the game.
-Then identify acceptable levels gaps within the trend data so any deltas above the trend will trigger a review of suspected cheating.
+Over coming these challenges today will be very easy and a simple solution that starts with the collection player and weapon data.
+This data can be used to deterime normal game play baselines.
+As data is being collected, a company will need to define baselines based off trend analysis.
+Trend analysis is the process of comparing collected data over time to identify any consistent trends.
+These trends will help identify acceptable levels and any event scoring outside the trend will trigger a review for suspected cheating.

 Example idea of baseline data charting:
 ```